None of the disease-modifying therapies

 provide comprehensive information for clinicians who are counseling their patients about treatment options.

-Data from several population-based clinical and health administrative databases in British Columbia, Canada found no association between paternal MS, disease duration at conception and level of disability with birth outcomes (Lu E et al., 2014).
+The impact of a father’s DMT regimen on spermatogenesis or fetal development has received less study.
+Data from several population-based clinical and health administrative databases in British Columbia, Canada found no association between paternal MS, disease duration at conception and level of disability with birth outcomes (Lu E et al., 2014)